-A number of numerical comparisons between Green's function-based and wave function-based techniques for charged excitation energies have been carried out in recent years.
-In particular, comparisons between the GW approximation and wave function-based techniques have been performed for onedimensional lattice models,35 for a test set of 24 organic acceptor molecules,36 for oligoacenes,37 and for a test set of 100 molecules;^{38,39} the latter test set is known as the GW100, introduced in ref 40, and forms the basis of our numerical study in section 4.2.
+A number of numerical comparisons between Green's function-based and wavefunction-based techniques for charged excitation energies have been carried out in recent years.
+In particular, comparisons between the GW approximation and wavefunction-based techniques have been performed for one-dimensional lattice models,30 for a test set of 24 organic acceptor molecules,31 for oligoacenes,32 and for a test set of 100 molecules;^{33,34} the latter test set is known as the GW100, introduced in Ref.
+35, and forms the basis of our numerical study in Sec.
+IV B.

-In light of recent efforts to bring the systematic improvability of wave function-based theories into the solid state,^{28,41-49} we believe it timely to establish the relationship, both formally and numerically, between popular wave function approaches and Green's function approaches, the latter of which has dominated solid-state electronic structure.
-Future work in both Green's function-based and wave function-based approaches can benefit from the analysis and results of the present work.
+In light of recent efforts to bring the systematic improvability of wavefunction-based theories into the solid state,^{25,36-44} we believe it timely to establish the relationship, both formally and numerically, between popular wavefunction approaches and Green's function approaches - the latter of which has dominated solid-state electronic structure.
+Future work in both Green's function-based and wavefunction-based approaches can benefit from the analysis and results of the present work.

 The layout of this article is as follows.
-In section 2, we provide the requisite theoretical background associated with general features of the one-particle Green's function, the GWapproximation to the self-energy, and equation-of-motion coupled-cluster theory.
-In section 3, we perform a detailed diagrammatic comparison of the two methods, comparing separately their Green's functions and self-energies.
-In section 4.2, we use equation-of-motion coupled-cluster theory to calculate ionizations potentials and electron affinities of the GW100 test set, and evaluate a number of accurate but efficient approximations, which are straightforwardly analyzed with the previously introduced diagrammatic description.
-In section 5, we conclude with an outlook for future developments.
+In Sec.
+II, we provide the requisite theoretical background associated with general features of the one-particle Green's function, the GW approximation to the self-energy, and equation-of-motion coupledcluster theory.
+In Sec.
+III, we perform a detailed diagrammatic comparison of the two methods, comparing separately their Green's functions and self-energies.
+In Sec.
+IV B, we use equation-of-motion coupled-cluster theory to calculate ionizations potentials and electron affinities of the GW100 test set, and evaluate a number of accurate but efficient approximations, which are straightforwardly analyzed with the previously introduced diagrammatic description.
+In Sec.
+V, we conclude with an outlook for future developments.

-2. THEORY
+II.
+THEORY